 Furthermore, xenophobia and racism are still in existence in 2022 despite the proliferation of globalization and international travel.
 This dislike and prejudice over foreigners were only exacerbated in recent years through hateful rhetoric by populist right-wing politicians.
 As a result, anti-foreigner sentiment increased violent crimes against migrants and refugees alike.

-For this reason, organizations for migrant integration in Greece are vital as they help assimilate foreigners with the local population.
+For this reason, organisations for migrant integration in Greece are vital as they help assimilate foreigners with the local population.
 That way, they will be less likely to be victims of such crimes, but only to a certain extent, as this has a lot to do with the culture and education of the local population.

 All in all, the integration efforts can keep migrant communities healthy, above the poverty line as they are more likely to find a job and keep our economies strong.
 Migrants are essential in the local economy as they do many jobs, especially manual labor like farming, that the local population refuses to do.

-5 organizations for migrant integration in Greece
+5 organisations for migrant integration in Greece

 Migrant Integration Center – City of Athens